Orthodontics Palmdale & Lancaster, CA

 Invisalign

 An alternative to traditional metal braces, Invisalign treatment utilizes clear aligners that shift teeth every few weeks.
-The aligners can be removed for eating and brushing teeth and tend to be more comfortable than metal braces because they don’t irritate gums.
-Invisalign has a shorter treatment time than traditional options and can provide straighter teeth to patients in six to eighteen months.
+You can remove the aligners for eating and brushing teeth.
+They tend to be more comfortable than metal braces because they don’t irritate your gums.

 Retainers

 Once treatment with metal braces or Invisalign is complete, Dr. Naguib will provide you with a retainer.
-Retainers are used to keep your teeth in place and maintain their straight appearance.
-They can be worn at night to prevent teeth from shifting out of place.
+Retainers are a crucial part of orthodontic treatment.
+A retainer will keep your teeth in place and maintain their straight appearance.
+You can wear them at night to prevent teeth from shifting out of place.

+Wear your retainers regularly to make sure the results of your braces or aligners stay that way.
 It takes some time for your soft tissue and bone to adjust to the new position your teeth are in.
 Your retainer helps this adjustment and makes it more likely that you won’t suffer from orthodontic relapse.

 Mouthguards

 Clenching your teeth also causes stress throughout your jaw, face, and neck, causing more problems and pain.
+However, custom mouth guards from a dentist have the opposite effect.

 Orthodontics FAQs